areve/gallery/gallery-api/setup.md

 Which worked but after that I put the key in Google Secret manager and set `secret_environment_variables: OPEN_AI_KEY` in the yaml file

+When running locally for development then OPEN_AI_KEY must be in an environment varaiable